clean-code-craft-tcq-3/assignments/README.md

 by Kent Beck, ISBN: 9780321146533

 >each test can cover a small increment of functionality

 ---
+[Working Effectively with Legacy Code](https://www.oreilly.com/library/view/working-effectively-with/0131177052/) by Michael Feathers, ISBN: 9780131177055

+>Code without tests is bad code.
+It doesn’t matter how well written it is; it doesn’t matter how pretty or encapsulated it is.
+With tests, we can change the behavior of our code quickly and verifiably.
+Without them, we really don’t know if our code is getting better or worse.

+---
 [Refactoring, Improving the Design of Existing Code](https://martinfowler.com/books/refactoring.html) by Martin Fowler with Kent Beck